AdobeDocs/analytics.en/help/components/c-calcmetrics/cm-transition.md

 Any calculated metrics that this user created are also deleted.
 However, deleted calculated metrics will still work as part of saved bookmarks, dashboards, or scheduled reports.

-## Why do I see “Unknown" calculated metrics that aren't 'valid' for other report suites even though they can be created and applied to those report suites? {#section_6772818EFDED46E9B7095D64C3B77211}
+## Why do I see "Unknown" calculated metrics that aren't 'valid' for other report suites even though they can be created and applied to those report suites? {#section_6772818EFDED46E9B7095D64C3B77211}

-The user interface displays “unknown” if the calculated metric contains base metrics or dimensions that don’t exist for the selected report suite.
+The user interface displays "unknown" if the calculated metric contains base metrics or dimensions that don't exist for the selected report suite.

 ## Why were changes that I made to my legacy calculated metrics not saved? {#section_81CDEFCA1FD542579AF183DA1494EAF0}